Last Updated: February 22, 2023

 Arrival & Getting Around From The Airport: Zagreb

-This itinerary assumes that you are going to land in Zagreb, and then work your way south.
-However, you can also do it in reverse – land in Dubrovnik, and work your way north, towards Italy or Slovenia.
+I will assume you are going to land in Zagreb, and then work your way south.
+However, you can also do it in reverse.

 RELATED: Best Hotels in Zagreb